Nubiluma/minecraft-scripts/README.md

 # minecraft-scripts

-Crafttweaker scripts for Minecraft 1.12 to alterate recipes, block hardness and stacksize. (script language is ZenScript by Crafttweaker)
+Crafttweaker scripts for Minecraft 1.12 to alternate recipes, block hardness and stacksize. (script language is ZenScript by Crafttweaker)